Daniel has worked in Australia, the UK and US as a theatre director, producer and artistic director.

 He was the Artistic Director of Feast in 2007 and 2008, delivering two of the most successful festivals in the organisation’s history, winning the prestigious Arts SA Ruby Award for Community Impact.
 Daniel toured international Feast acts, including Taylor Mac, Lea Delaria and Topping and Butch to Melbourne as well as a season of South Australian work as part of Feast in Four Courses.

-Directing credits include, The Helpmann Academy’s Maestros and Apprentices Glamour on The High Seas event, David Ives’s Its All In The Timing (Adelaide College of the Arts), Conflict Under an Australian Quilt for Brink Productions’ Gorge at the Adelaide Festival Centre and Adelaide Fringe hit, After the End by Dennis Kelly.
+Directing credits include, The Helpmann Academy’s Maestros and Apprentices Glamour on The High Seas event, David Ives’s Its All In The Timing (Adelaide College of the Arts), Conflict Under an Australian Quilt for Brink Productions’ Gorge at the Adelaide Festival Centre and Adelaide Fringe hit, After the End by Dennis Kelly and Gaybies for the 2013 Midsumma Festival.

 He has worked for Leicester Haymarket Theatre Company as Creative Producer/Associate Artist, producing the Australian, UK and New York tour of The Bogus Woman, and directing 2 new pieces of theatre; Contaminated Candy and Excavate.